Make Money Side Hustles

 Tips for making more money with your side hustle

 • Use Keeper: Keeper is a service that can take the stress out of tax filing for freelancers and gig workers.
-Instead of scrambling to find all of your receipts at the end of the year, you can use the Keeper app to monitor your work-related purchases all year round.
+Instead of scrambling to find all my receipts at the end of the year, I use the Keeper app to monitor my work-related purchases all year round.
 Read our Keeper review for more details on how this service can help you keep more money in your pocket.

-• Use the right credit card: Since you'll be driving as an Instacart Shopper, one of your expenses will be your fuel costs.
-But if you're using one of the best gas credit cards, you could be earning cashback or points for all those miles.
+• Use the right credit card: Since Instacart shopping requires a lot of driving, I try to use one of the best gas credit cards to earn cash back or points for all my miles.
 For example, the Blue Cash Preferred® Card from American Express earns 6% cash back at U.S. supermarkets (for first $6,000 per year, after that 1%) and on select U.S. streaming services, 3% cash back at U.S. gas stations and on eligible transit, and 1% cash back on other eligible purchases.
-You'll be using an Instacart-issued card as an Instacart Shopper, but now might be the time to take a look at the best credit cards for groceries to start earning some extra cash on your own grocery hauls.

-• Earn interest on your extra cash: If you're working a side hustle so that you can save up for a particular goal, then make sure you're making that money do some of the work for you.
-That means putting it in one of the best savings accounts where you can earn a higher rate of interest than compared to a traditional bank account.
+• Earn interest on extra cash: It's important to make my money work for me.
+This means putting it in one of the best savings accounts, where I can earn a higher rate of interest than in a traditional bank account.

 Keeper Benefits